-The proposed development, whilst technically representing residential development, is not considered to be inappropriate development as it is directly associated with the construction of a major extractive industry facility.
-The proposal is essential to the construction of the Carmichael Coal Mine and will eventually form part of a permanent settlement that will directly support the workers of the mine.
+The proposed development, whilst technically representing residential development, is not considered to be inappropriate development as it is temporary in nature and will not adversely affect the production value of the regional landscape.
+The proposal is essential to the development of a major extractive industry development and will allow for the construction of an important piece of infrastructure, being a new rail corridor, to proceed.

-8.2.2 Relevant Desired Regional Outcomes from Mackay, Isaac and Whitsunday Regional Plan
+8.2.2 Relevant DEOS of MIWRP Regional Plan

-Based on the location and nature of the proposed development, the following, the following regional policies are relevant in the assessment of the proposed development:
+Based on the location and nature of the proposed development, the following regional policies are relevant in the assessment of the proposed development: